apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ## Summary

-In this tutorial, we learnt how to use ```Gluon Fit APIs``` for training a deep learning model and also saw an option to customize it with the use of Event Handlers.
-For more references and advanced usage details can be found in the [documentation](http://mxnet.apache.org/api/python/gluon/gluon.html).
+- To learn more about deep learning with MXNeT, see [Dive Into Deep Learning](http://gluon.io)

 ## Next Steps

-- To learn more about deep learning with MXNet Gluon, see [Deep Learning - The Straight Dope](https://gluon.mxnet.io)
 - For more hands on learning about deep learning, check out [Dive into Deep Learning](https://d2l.ai)

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->